oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

   ```

-To install all the patches in one single action, you will use the `-applyRU` and `-applyOneOffs` option of the Oracle Universal Installer.
-Since MRPs were unknown to the OUI a while ago you need to call every included patch separately.
+To install all the patches in one action, you will use the `-applyRU` and `-applyOneOffs` options of the Oracle Universal Installer (OUI).
+OUI is not yet aware of the MRP concept, so you must reference each individual patch included in the MRP.

 You can either copy & paste the entire command (first option) or call a script (second option).
-Use only __one__ of the next two options, copy the command and paste it into the "19.19.0 Home" terminal tab.
+Use only __one__ of the next two options, copy the command, and paste it into the "19.19.0 Home" terminal tab.

-SIDE NOTE: *While the installation is ongoing, please switch to the 19.18 tab and continue with the next lab.
-You're going to execute the "root.sh" script later on in one of the next labs.*
+NOTE: *While the installation is ongoing, please switch to the 19.18 tab and continue with the next lab.
+You will execute the "root.sh" script in one of the next labs.*

 1. Option - Shell Script